ASTRODEEP-JWST: NIRCam-HST multiband photometry and redshifts for half a million sources in six extragalactic deep fields: Selection of point-like and potentially spurious sources

-The PCA technique described in Sect. \ref{flag} works as follow.
-We fed the \texttt{scikit-learn} module \texttt{decomposition.PCA} with three parameters from the \textsc{SExtractor} detection catalog, i.e. the signal-to-noise ratio SNR obtained as the ratio between \texttt{FLUX\_AUTO} and \texttt{FLUXERR\_AUTO}, the peak surface brightness above background \texttt{MUMAX}, and the half light radius \texttt{FLUX\_RADIUS}.
-We used a subsample of the PRIMER-COSMOS \textsc{SExtractor} detection catalog to determine the principal components matrix [[0.38283975 0.65126842 0.65519704], [0.92363354 -0.28388812 -0.25750461]] (with explained variance ratio [0.65961785 0.27738227]), and then applied this matrix to the full catalogs of all fields.
+The PCA technique described in Section 3.5 works as follows.
+We fed the \texttt{scikit-learn} module \texttt{decomposition.PCA} with three parameters from the \textsc{SExtractor} detection catalogue, i.e. the signal-to-noise ratio S/N obtained as the ratio between \texttt{FLUX\_AUTO} and \texttt{FLUXERR\_AUTO}, the peak surface brightness above background \texttt{MUMAX}, and the half light radius \texttt{FLUX\_RADIUS}.
+We used a sub-sample of the PRIMER-COSMOS \textsc{SExtractor} detection catalogue to determine the principal components matrix [[0.38283975 0.65126842 0.65519704], [0.92363354 -0.28388812 -0.25750461]] (with explained variance ratio [0.65961785 0.27738227]), and then applied this matrix to the full catalogues of all fields.
 The loci of PLS and PSS are easily identified in the resulting principal components diagram, and after a rigid anti-clockwise rotation of 66.5° PSS can be singled out by a simple law, $0.15<\texttt{rPCA2}<0$ \& \texttt{rPCA2}$<c_{st}$ (where \texttt{rPCAi} indicates the value of the rotated component).
 PSS can be identified as those in the uppermost region of the diagram, using the law $\texttt{rPC2}>c_{sp1} \times \mbox{log}_{10}(1+\texttt{rPC1})+c_{sp2}$ \& $\texttt{rPC1}>c_{sp3}$.
 The exact definition of the locus of the two populations slightly varies from field to field, as shown by the values of the constants reported in Table \ref{pca}.

-We point out that this approach joins two similar and complementary techniques using diagnostic diagrams to identify the loci occupied by point-like and spurious sources, i.e. the SNR vs radius plane and the $\mu$-mag vs mag plane.
+We point out that this approach joins two similar and complementary techniques using diagnostic diagrams to identify the loci occupied by point-like and spurious sources, i.e. the S/N vs radius plane and the $\mu$-mag vs mag plane.
 Fig. \ref{SGappa} shows the PCA plane for all fields in the left column, and the two diagrams corresponding to the other techniques in the central and right columns.